lingxiaoyang/Tension-Analysis/README.md

 3. Copy `model.h5` into `data/models`.

-4. Copy `stanford-corenlp-full-2018-02-27.zip` into `data/resources` folder and unzip it.
+4. Copy `stanford-corenlp-full-2018-02-27.zip` into `stanford_corenlp` folder and unzip it.

 5. Run `docker-compose build`